Three hundred dollars bills half buried in sand

 Renting cars and calling cabs can be big money drains.
 Your hotel may offer free or cheaper transportation, like shuttles or bicycles.
 Golf-cart taxis that run on tips are also becoming popular around bars and beachy areas.
 Ask the hotel if any of these options are available to you.
 Not only will they save you money, they’ll also spare you the headache of driving around in circles fighting for a parking spot.

-They’re free, after all!
+They say the best things in life are free!
 Lying in a hammock, tossing a Frisbee on the beach, playing card games with friends—there’s a ton of vacation activities that don’t require you to open up your wallet.
 But if you do feel like going wild and crazy out on the town some night, you should have a little extra money to spend if you follow these tips.

 Like what you’re reading?